 How to Make an Acrylic Paint Primer

-This article is about the materials and processed used to make a simple, solvent-based, acrylic quick-dry paint primer.
-The best application is by spraying with airbrush or paint sprayer—although it could be applied by brush if different solvents are used.
+This article is about the materials and processes used to make a simple, solvent-based, acrylic quick-dry paint primer.
+The best application is by spraying with an airbrush or paint sprayer—although it could be applied by brush if different solvents are used.

-The primer is prepared in 3 simple yet somewhat laborious processes.
-First, a concentrated (usually 30% weigh/volume ratio) solution of an acrylic resin is prepared.
+The primer is prepared in three simple yet somewhat laborious processes.
+First, a concentrated (usually 30% weight/volume ratio) solution of an acrylic resin is prepared.
 The specific resin chosen for this preparation is Paraloid B48N from Talas online.
 This acrylic resin is an especially hard resin with excellent adhesion to both bare and treated metals.
 This resin is soluble in strong organic solvents such as xylene, toluene, acetone, and MEK (methyl ethyl ketone).
-A blend of xylene and acetone in a 3:2 ration is used here.
+I use a 3:2 blend of xylene and acetone to dissolve this resin.

 Prepare Acrylic Resin Solution in Solvent